MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Select the connection entry to open the connection you created.
 1. Select **Test Connection** at the top of the **Service Provider Connection Setting** pane.
-1. The first time you do this will open a new browser window asking you to select an account.
+1. The first time you do this step it will open a new browser window asking you to select an account.
 Select the one you want to use.
-1. You will be asked to allow the identity provider to use your data or credentials.
+1. You'll be asked to allow the identity provider to use your data or credentials.
 The following image is an example:

     ![teams bot auth connection string adv1](../../../assets/images/authentication/auth-bot-connection-test-accept.PNG)

 1. Select **Accept**.
-1. This should then redirect you to a **Test Connection to \<your-connection-name> Succeeded** page.
+1. It should then redirect you to a **Test Connection to \<your-connection-name> Succeeded** page.
 Refresh the page if you get an error.
 The following image is an example:

     ![teams bots app auth connection str adv1](../../../assets/images/authentication/auth-bot-connection-test-token.PNG)